 Two Kids; One Room; Five Solutions

-Designing a shared space?
-Keep even the most reluctant roommates happy with these helpful ideas for creating a beautiful, functional room for two.Continue to 2 of 6 below.
+If you're designing a shared space, you'll want to keep even the most reluctant roommates happy.
+Read on to discover some helpful ideas meant to inspire you in your quest to create a beautiful and functional room for two.Continue to 2 of 6 below.

 02 of 06

 The symmetrical design has long been the go-to for shared spaces and with good reason: Symmetry provides a natural and appealing sense of balance.
 Things look good in pairs, and when you need two of everything anyway, a symmetrical approach makes sense.
 That being said, furniture tends to take center stage in traditional mirror-image design, filling up much of the room.
 If you’re already tight on space, or if your kids still spend most of their time playing on the floor, you might want to opt for a more open floor plan.Continue to 3 of 6 below.